tianyingw/tianyingw.github.io/research.md

 ---

 <p align="justify">
 With the increasingly large and complex data generated and need to be analyzed, statistics is highly interdisciplinary and rapidly expanding among the sciences.
-My career goal includes developing state-of-art statistical and machine learning methods for solving data-driven problems, advancing statistical theory in the emerging field of data science, and harnessing real-world evidence for decision-making and precision medicine.
+My career goal includes developing state-of-the-art statistical and machine learning methods for solving data-driven problems, advancing statistical theory in the emerging field of data science, and harnessing real-world evidence for decision-making and precision medicine.
 </p>

 <p align="justify">